lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:03 PM)_

+_Steely, having been hiding on the ship this whole time, coughs from the ship dust in his system._

 > Pweh.

 **Bagelwrecker** _(02-Jul-18 05:03 PM)_

+_Seth swipes a drink and guts it down._

 > One of these days, I'll rob you of it.